Knicks vs. Spurs NBA Finals 2026 Game 1 odds, prediction, time: Picks by expert on 141-101 run

 Tipoff from Frost Bank Center in San Antonio is set for 8:30 p.m.
 ET.
-The Spurs lead the all-time postseason series 4-1.
-The Spurs are 4.5-point favorites in the latest Knicks vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
+San Antonio is a 4.5-point favorite in the latest Knicks vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
 Before making any Knicks vs. Spurs picks, check out the Knicks vs. Spurs predictions from SportsLine's Mike Barner.

 Barner is regularly one of SportsLine's top NBA experts, and he enters this game on a sizzling 141-101 roll on all NBA picks, returning $2,097 for $100 players during that span.
 Anyone following his NBA betting advice at sportsbooks and on betting apps could have seen huge returns.